scottdware/zone2global/README.md

         Username
 ```

-* You can optionally choose to automatically apply the new configuration by specifying the `-commit` option.

 `zone2global -srx somefirewall -u admin -p password -commit`

 If you omit the `-commit` option, then the configuration will be written to a file for each SRX you specified.
 For example, running the above command without the `-commit` option will create a file called `somefirewall_globaladdrbook.txt` in the same location where the script was run.